-End of March 2006, I sort of “hung up” my manager career at Intel Corporation, so to speak, and traveled to the city of Natal in the northeast of Brazil to take some time off.
-In the end, this turned into ten years in which I founded and managed two companies over there in the areas of management consulting and the hotel industry.
+End of March 2006, I sort of “hung up” my manager career and traveled to the city of Natal in the northeast of Brazil to take some time off.
+In the end, this turned into ten years in which I founded and managed two companies over there in the area of management consulting and in the hotel industry.

 From July to December 2006, I renovated a small hotel, in Brazil called “Pousada”, and founded the company Pousada Jardim das Flores Ltda.
 In January 2007, I opened the Pousada Jardim das Flores in Ponta Negra, a city district on the beach in the south of Natal, and managed it until July 2014.
 Here I was suddenly confronted with the challenges of a completely different industry, which are often very underestimated.
 A very seasonal business, extremely dependent on external conditions like the weather, very price-driven and with a a lot of competition.